scrapy/scrapy/docs/topics/exporters.rst

    .. method:: start_exporting()

-      Makes the exporter initialize the export process, in here exporters may output information required by the exporter's format.
+      Signal the beginning of the exporting process.
+Some exporters may use this to generate some required header (for example, the :class:`XmlItemExporter`).
+You must call this method before exporting any items.

    .. method:: finish_exporting()

-      You must call it when there are no more items to export, so the exporter can close the serialization output, for those formats that require it (like XML).
+      Signal the end of the exporting process.
+Some exporters may use this to generate some required footer (for example, the :class:`XmlItemExporter`).
+You must always call this method after you have no more items to export.

    .. attribute:: fields_to_export